lakomchik/rl_final_project/ReadMe.md

 python 3.7

 ## How to install
-1. Install all necessary libraries pip3 install -r requirements.txt
+1. Install all necessary libraries\
+`pip3 install -r requirements.txt`

-2. Install baselines
+2. Install baselines\

-`python baselines/setup.py install`
+`python agar/baselines/setup.py install`

 ## Useful info
     res_obs_dict the main dictionary that contains the observation space for each agent in the game.